raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- task ---

 Will there be a musical or sound effect aspect to your simulation?
-Maybe there's back ground noise, or a sprite plays a tune when it is clicked on?
+Maybe there's background noise, or a sprite plays a tune when it is clicked?

 --- collapse ---
 ---
-title: The Scratch Music extension
+title: The Scratch music extension
 ---

-Once you have added the extension new blocks will be available to you.
+Once you have added the extension, new blocks will be available to you.

 There are three main elements that can be changed within these blocks.

-`beats`{:class='block3custom'} are a unit of time used in music.
+- `beats`{:class='block3custom'} are a unit of time used in music.
 A beat could be a second long or a quarter of a second long.
 It is up to you.

-`tempo`{:class='block3custom'} sets how many beats there are in a minute. `60` beats a minute would mean that a beat is `1` second long.
+- `tempo`{:class='block3custom'} sets how many beats there are in a minute: `60` beats a minute would mean that a beat is `1` second long.

-`note`{:class='block3custom'} is the pitch of the note being played. `60` is the same as **middle C** on a piano.
+- `note`{:class='block3custom'} is the pitch of the note being played: `60` is the same as **middle C** on a piano.

 --- /collapse ---